 The GSMA’s BCE Standard Signals a Foundational Change, Not Merely a Trend

-Syniverse is convinced that BCE is the future of clearing and settlement, for two reasons: currently TAP is in “maintenance mode” and will not be undergoing any enhancements, and second, there are no other current industry-approved alternatives to BCE.
+Syniverse is convinced that BCE is the future of clearing and settlement, for two reasons: currently TAP is in “maintenance mode” and will not be undergoing any enhancements, and second, there are no other current industry-approved alternatives.
 The standard was designed by industry representatives and technology experts contending with several new clearing and settlement challenges in being able to monetize new roaming services simply and efficiently.
 But already in 2020, we’re seeing a lot of progress in the implementation of BCE.
 Although BCE and TAP will still co-exist over the next several years, M2M/MIoT traffic is starting to be billed using this different process, while current data services are also being transitioned from TAP to BCE.

-Syniverse, Through BCE, Specifically Aims to Address Three Things: Speed, Accuracy and Efficiency
+Syniverse Specifically Aims to Address Three Things: Speed, Accuracy and Efficiency

 Today’s market faces many challenges.
 In addition to a multi-vendor ecosystem, traffic requires monetization, existing friction in business processes is a direct result of multiple input formats, and a lack of uniformity and audit capabilities render the entire process extremely rigid.
-Despite the inherent complexities revealed in the sheer number of obstacles, Syniverse has set out to change that, directly with BCE.
+Despite the inherent complexities revealed in the sheer number of obstacles, Syniverse has set out to change that, directly with Universal Commerce for BCE.

 Instead of daily data files transferred through TAP, BCE reports are exchanged on agreed intervals between parties based on bilateral agreements.
-The aggregated volume in BCE reports are then used in support of wholesale invoicing and settlement.
+The aggregated volume in these reports are then used in support of wholesale invoicing and settlement.
 In cases where more detailed information is either required or in dispute, BCE makes it possible to also send Detailed Data Records (DDRs) to get out in front of non-aggregated billing records.

 The Transition from TAP to BCE is Happening Now — and It Actually Isn’t Very Difficult